perfecto25/rio_config/README.md

-To create a basic key:value pair, you need a Header block (key)
+To create a basic key:value pair, you need a Header block (top key or Parent key)

     [Key]